AJ8GH/h-appy-server/README.md

 - Accessibility score for each activity
 - Activities:
   - stored in our backend DB
-  - Wild card / catch of the day - From `bored API`
+  - Wild card / catch of the day - From [Bored API](https://www.boredapi.com/documentation#endpoints-key)

 Platform
 - Mobile